 Skip advert

 Advertisement - Article continues below

-The biggest issue we’ve had with the Polestar 2 since it launched has still not been addressed – the Tesla Model 3’s archrival is still too firm for most UK roads.
-Encounter any kind of broken road surface and the car will start to bounce about, causing it to fidget constantly and become rather uncomfortable.
+Since its launch, the biggest issue we’ve had with the Polestar 2 is that the ride feels too firm for most UK roads, and this still hasn’t been addressed.
+When you encounter any kind of broken road surface, the car will start to bounce about, causing it to fidget constantly and become rather uncomfortable.
 It’s even worse in the back, which is bad news for those with children prone to motion sickness.
+Ride comfort is no better around town, where we found the unforgiving damping causes the car to jump about quite a bit at low speeds.
+If ride comfort is your priority, then look at the far more compliant Volkswagen ID.7 – especially one with adaptive suspension.

+Skip advert